skoumalcz/force-update/README.md

         .buildAndInit();
 ```

-Sometimes you need to load more data from one physycal source, like in our first example, where we
+Sometimes you need to load more data from one physical source, like in the first example where we
 load min-allowed and excluded versions from one JSON file:

 ```json